SwanstromLab/Primer_ID_template_consensus/README.md

 # Primer ID Consensus
 RUBY Script to creat Primer ID tempalate consensus from raw MiSeq fastq files

+#Version 1.30-23SEP2016
+Patch Notes:

+    1.Add Primer ID filter after consensus creation.
+Compare PID with sequences which have identical sequences.
+PIDs differ by 1 base will be recognized.
+If PID1 is x time greater than PID2, PID2 will be disgarded.
+PID factor x is 10 by default.

 #Version 1.21-18JUL2016
 Patch Notes: